 - providing public evidence of the independence of mind of the candidate;

-4. The process involves the relevant select committee taking evidence from the Government’s preferred candidate for an appointment, and subsequently publishing a report setting out the Committee’s view on that candidate’s suitability for the post.
+4. The process involves the relevant select committee taking evidence from the Government’s preferred candidate for an appointment, and subsequently publishing a report setting out the committee’s view on that candidate’s suitability for the post.
+Any concerns the committee has about the recruitment process, including policy concerns it may highlight, should be directed to the appointing Minister or the departmental permanent secretary not the preferred candidate.
+In such cases the committee may wish to call Ministers or officials to give evidence.
+The committee may also wish to consider any information provided by the Commissioner for Public Appointments about the appointment process.

 5. While committee observations on a candidate’s suitability are, in most cases, not binding on Ministers, it is expected that the appointing Minister will consider any relevant observations made by a committee before deciding whether to proceed with an appointment.